-- (1) A logbook of grease interceptor, grease trap or grease control device cleaning and maintenance practices. - (2) A record of Best Management Practices being implemented including employee training. - (3) Copies of records and manifests of wastehauling interceptor contents. - (4) Records of sampling data and sludge height monitoring for FOG and solids accumulation in the grease interceptors. - (5) Any other information deemed appropriate by the FOG Control Program Manager to ensure compliance with this Section 7.11.
+- (2) A record of Best Management Practices being implemented including employee training. - (3) Copies of records and manifests of wastehauling interceptor contents. - (4) Records of sampling data and sludge height monitoring for FOG and solids accumulation in the grease interceptors. - (5) Any other information deemed appropriate by the FOG Control Program Manager to ensure compliance with this Section 7.11.